 When you have money problems you can’t solve on your own, deciding to seek professional help makes good sense.
 Licensed Insolvency Trustees (LIT) have many tools at their disposal and can help you work through your debt crisis.
-If you’d like more information about bankruptcy, a trustee is a good place to start, but where can you find a trustee?
+If you need a complete review of what options you have to deal with your debt, a Trustee is the best place to start.

-Although the laws regarding bankruptcy are defined by federal law, each province determines their own exemptions.
-Exemptions are the things you get to keep when you go bankrupt.
-Because the exemptions vary so widely, you need to find a trustee that practices locally.
+Although the laws regarding Consumer Proposals and Bankruptcy are defined by federal law, each province has legislation that affects what creditors can do to collect, and how your assets are dealt with in a Bankruptcy.
+Because the rules vary so widely, you need to find a Trustee that practices in your region.

 Choosing a Licensed Insolvency Trustee